CS-433/ml-project-1-jaggi-fanclub/README.md

 In this repo, there are
 - the implementions.py which contains the 6 basic machine learning methods
 - the run.py file which correspond to our best accuracy prediction
-- Helper functions for processing the data and vizualisation
+- Helper functions for processing the data and visualization
 - The report.pdf : 2 pages report of the project 1 which explain our methods.